 There is scrambling to obtain resources in terms of greater IT power and hiring of expert staff .
 This is what happened when we had to go to Google Cloud and obtain more resources.
 It solved the processor power and memory resources issue.
 If you are fortunate you may have some staff who already had expertise and they could be quickly put in position to leverage the responsibility.
 New resources from the faculty can be identified who are already techy and who can help us out of this crunch.
 We were fortunate in both of these areas and had wonderful resources already with us, who quickly updated their knowledge and latched on to this opportunity.
 Kudos to our team of experts.

 However, things get frantic as you launch one project after another to leverage the opportunity or fix the problems that are being discovered every day.
 The problems of this stage involve managing the growth through monitoring systems, and controlling systems.
 Satisfying the queries of the users, understanding their connectivity issues, and resolving their issues.
 This also requires flexible handling of the policies related to attendance, grading, examination, and conducting of class room sessions.
 At times new policies need to be designed and put in place quickly.
 This is how the higher management at IoBM is promptly responding to many of these changes and adapting quickly and adopting new policies and systems.
 Key determinant of this flexibility is the higher management's ability to understand the conceptual differences and diametrically opposite assumptions underlying the synchronous approach and the asynchronous approach.
-See for example Ten Assumptions of Conventional Exam vs Assumptions of LMS Based Online Exam
+See for example Ten Assumptions of Conventional Exam vs Assumptions of LMS Based Online Exam.

 Please note that in the growth stage budgets become almost irrelevant.